 To take a photo, press the bottom circular button.
 Press and hold to take a video.
-Once you have taken a photo, you can adjust how long the picture will last (from one to 10 seconds) when it is sent to a friend, using the bottom left clock icon.
-However, before you send your Snap, there are a few ways to edit it using the top right icons.
+Once you take a photo, you can adjust how long the picture will last (from one to 10 seconds) when it is sent to a friend.
+Before you send your Snap, you can edit your photo by adding emoji stickers, filters, links or text.

 Before you send the snap, you can also save your photo to your memories.
 Once you're ready to send the photo or video, you get to decide which friends see it or if you want to add it to your Snapstory, which is discussed in depth later in this guide.

 Customizing your profile

 Snapchat is an unconventional social network in that it doesn't allow users to customize an extensive However, it does offer space for users to provide some information about themselves, such as adding a bitmoji and username.

 At the default screen, the ghost or bitmoji in the left-hand corner leads to your profile.
 Here, you can view your Snapchat score, which is the total number of Snaps you've sent and received.

 On your profile is a yellow square, which is generated into QR codes, says TechCrunch.
 Rather than searching for a user manually, a user can focus their Snapchat camera on another user's code to add them without typing their name.
 Now, you can generate a QR code that links to any web page on the internet through the app.

 There are several ways to interact with other Snapchat users.
 Unlike most social networks, these interactions are all private, except for the stories feature.